lydell/dual/readme.md

 (`git submodule add https://github.com/lydell/dual.git Lib/dual`).

 Then include the script into the AutoHotkey file you chose.
 That exposes the `Dual` class, which is used for configuration and setting up your dual-role keys.
+Example:

+    ; Recommended, but not required:
+    SendMode Input
+    #NoEnv
+    #SingleInstance force

     #Include <dual/dual>
     dual := new Dual

+    #Include <dual/defaults>

+    #If true ; Override defaults.ahk.
+There will be "duplicate hotkey" errors otherwise.

     ; Steve Losh shift buttons.
     *LShift::